Ground State Phase Diagram of $\text{SU}(3)$ $t$-$J$ Chain: Model and Method

 \section{Model and Method}

 In theoretical studies, $\text{SU}(N)$ Hubbard model is usually mentioned to describe the alkaline earth atoms trapped in an optical lattice.
-The $\text{SU}(N)$ generation of the Fermi-Hubbard model contains nearest-neighbor hopping and on-site interaction
+The $\text{SU}(N)$ generalization of the Fermi-Hubbard model contains nearest-neighbor hopping and on-site interaction